Letting agents can be useful, but they can be expensive too. Many landlords rely on them to manage their property, collect rent, or just find tenants.

 Different letting agent fees for different services

 To begin with, you should remember that there are different levels of service that you might require from a letting agent.
-The first, most basic level, simply involves finding tenants and completing the referencing process, along with collecting a deposit and drawing up the tenancy agreement.
+The first (most basic) level simply involves finding tenants and completing the referencing process, along with collecting a deposit and drawing up the tenancy agreement.
 The agent may also arrange the inventory in these cases.

 Finally, you might opt for a full management option.
 Here, as well as the services listed above, the agent will take care of maintenance and repairs, and will act as the point of contact for your tenants.

-Average letting agent fees for landlords
+Average estate agent fees for landlords

-- Finding a tenant and arranging referencing will typically attract a one-off fee, but this can be as high as one month’s rent.
+- finding a tenant and arranging referencing will typically attract a one-off fee, but this can be as high as one month’s rent

 Do I have to pay a letting agent, or can I do it myself?